maclarel/ghes-hotpatch-validator/README.md

 # ghes-hotpatch-validator
 Bash scripts to validate hotpatching of GitHub Enterprise Server post-installation.
 This will not work for full feature release upgrades (e.g. 2.19.14 to 2.20.10) as it first confirms the status of the upgrade based on the `hotpatch.log` file which should be present on all nodes.

+**Note: This repository is no longer actively maintained and this tool has not been tested with releases of GitHub Enterprise Server newer than 3.0.4**

 # Usage

 Copy these scripts to any server in your GitHub Enterprise Server environment, and run the appropriate script, e.g.: